Quick Summary

 • About section uses industry-standard terms naturally in sentences

-• Skills section has 50 skills listed, with top 3 pinned to the most important
+• Skills section has 50 skills listed, with top 3 pinned

 • Experience bullets include specific tools, methodologies, and technologies